anttiluode/OriginOfLife/README.md

 This repository contains the code, interactive simulators, and the foundational theoretical paper proposing that the origin of life—and the fundamental nature of neural computation—is best understood as a series of

-**topological crystallization events**[cite: 14].
+**topological crystallization events**

 It provides a unified mathematical and computational framework (the **Rajapinta-Takens Operator**) that steps behind biological boundaries
-(skulls, cell membranes, Axon Initial Segments) to reconstruct the hidden, multidimensional wave-states of living systems from flat 1D signals[cite: 14].
+(skulls, cell membranes, Axon Initial Segments) to reconstruct the hidden, multidimensional wave-states of living systems from flat 1D signals.

 **Note on Authorship:** The foundational paper in this repo, *The Crystallization Hypothesis*, was written in collaboration with Claude Opus 4 (Anthropic) during an extended theoretical exploration of nonlinear dynamics and EEG signal processing.